tgmgroup/CrosswordGame/README.md

 # Installation

+The server code is written in Javascript ES6 and tested using `node.js` version 19.2.0.
+It may work in earlier versions of `node.js`, but is untested.
+The server has only been tested running on Ubuntu 22.04.
+The client is also written in Javascript and works in all the browsers tested so far (Chrome, Firefox, Android, Opera.)

 ## Single-player (runs in the browser)
 If you want to play the single-player version against the computer, then all you have to do is to visit a server where it has been installed.